Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 ## Now It Runs Whenever you Turn On Power

 Now that you have loaded a program into the "Program Memory" of the Arduino, it stays there when you power-off or disconnect the Arduino.
-If you unplug the USB cord, let it power off, and then plug the cord in again you will see that it is still running that Blink program.
+If you unplug the USB cord, let it power off, and then plug the cord in again you will see that it runs the Blink program again after a short bootup.

 This is how you can include an Arduino into your projects.
 You don't have to connect to a computer and program it each time; it will remember the last program you loaded.

-You also can but don't have to power the Arduino through the USB port; there is a pin marked VIN and if you provide 5 volts on that pin and connect ground to one of the GND pins, the program will run again.
+You also can but don't have to power the Arduino through the USB port.
+Another way to do this is the Arduino pin marked VIN.
+If you provide 5 volts on that pin and connect ground to one of the GND pins, the last program will run again.
 Most Arduinos are able to run with a small range of voltages near 5 volts fed into the VIN pin; always be sure to check the documentation before doing this.

 ## Part A - Add an external LED
 [Back to Top](#notes "Back to Top")